 While ranking websites and determining their position in their result pages, search engines have a series of elements that they’ll be looking at and using to evaluate their ranking order.
 These elements include image tags, internal link structure, title tags, keywords, and inbound links – to name a few.

-Other than that, search engines are also interested in your website structure, the design, and how your visitors are interacting with your site.
+Other than that, search engines are also interested in your website structure, the design of your website, and how your visitors are interacting with your site.
 They also have a long list of off-site factors that they use to assign you a position in their result pages.

 SERP is the page that opens up or is displayed every time you run an online query.
 It’s the Google, Yahoo, or Bing pages that show up with all the relevant links relating to your search query.